Monday 25th March 4:00pm - 5:30pm

 Note: If you are contacting us out of office hours, select the 'after hours' assistance option.

 You can improve the possibility of your pet's safe return by ensuring your pet's microchip details are up to date.
 Contact Council to update details.
 Make sure you include an alternate contact.

 Let us know if your pet returns home of it's own accord.

 If you are unable to approach or contain a dog, contact Council.
 Never put yourself at risk if you are unsure of a dog as even small or seemingly friendly dogs may bite when frightened.

 Never put yourself at risk if you are unsure of a dog as even small or seemingly friendly dogs may bite when frightened.

-If you see a roaming dog and do not want to or are unable to approach the dog then call Council (internal link) and report a roaming dog giving its current location and description.
+If you see a roaming dog and do not want to or are unable to approach the dog then call Council and report a roaming dog giving its current location and description.

-You may take a cat to a vet or the Wingecarribee Animal Shelter (internal link) if it is causing a nuisance on your property.
-However, keep in mind that there are laws that determine when you are legally allowed to remove or seize a cat (external link).
+You may take a cat to a vet or the Wingecarribee Animal Shelter if it is causing a nuisance on your property.
+However, keep in mind that there are laws that determine when you are legally allowed to remove or seize a cat.